fkuhney/fkuhney/README.md

-- 👋 Hi, I’m @fkuhney and I'm a clinical psychology PhD student at UIC + the ADAPT lab at Northwestern University.
+- 👋 Hi, I’m Franchesca,a clinical psychology PhD student at UIC/the ADAPT lab at Northwestern University.
-- 👀 I’m interested in the developmental processes (environmental or neurobiological) responsible for typical social function and atypical functioning present in psychosis-spectrum disorders.
+- 👀 I’m interested in the developmental processes (environmental or neurobiological) responsible for typical social function and atypical functioning present in psychosis/psychosis-risk populations.
-- 🌱 I’m currently learning Git and R!
+- 🌱 R aficionado wannabe and using GitHub to grow in my proficiency
-- 📫 you can reach me via email or twitter!
+- 🐥 You can reach me via twitter (@fkuhney)!

 <!---
 fkuhney/fkuhney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.